 A range of our own carefully created seed mixes like John’s Delight Game Crop, Sunnyside Wildflower Meadow and a Winter Bird Food mixed especially for the ACRES scheme are for sale in our online shop.

-Our farm is managed for game and wildlife and these Red Squirrels photographed in 2014 thrive in our woods.
+Our farm is now managed 100% for game and wildlife.
 Game cover crops such as John’s Delight and wildflower meadows like the ones below attract hundreds of rare and endangered species as well as game birds.

-We are actively involved with Rathcormac Game and Wildlife Club in the creation of the Corrin Nature Reserve, and also undertake many conservation projects in our local area.
+We were actively involved with Rathcormac Game and Wildlife Club in the creation of the Corrin Nature Reserve, and we also undertake many conservation projects in our local area.

 We are at present trying to reintroduce the Grey Partridge by releasing some every year.
 This once common bird along with the Corncrake could be seen and heard in almost every parish in Ireland and we’re keen to see it thriving here in Rathcormac once again.